vishwasjha17/ml_learning/README.md

 # learning step
    <img src="https://user-images.githubusercontent.com/39950187/44627675-53e7a280-a94f-11e8-8676-fd38ac30964f.png">

-# finally output by the computer system wheter flower is red or blue
+### finally output by the computer system wheter flower is red or blue

+# @authers quote"
-# hope u enjoyed it!!!!! free feel to make change
+   hope u enjoyed it!!!!! free feel to make changes .
+# ;)....."